 I would highly recommend this snorkelling excursion, it is spectacular and the fish are so beautiful.

+Here is your chance to swim with the Compass Cay sharks.
 As you pull up to Compass Cay, you will be mesmerized by the crystal clear waters and the boats that are probably bigger than my house.
 I never thought in a million years that I would jump in the water with sharks.
 The funny thing is that I didn’t even hesitate, I jumped right in.
 I find sharks terrifying and fascinating at the same time.
 These, along with the pigs, are probably the most photographed sharks.
-The sharks seemed unfazed as they swam around us.
+The sharks of Compass Cay seemed unfazed as they swam around us.
 They were only interested in the local that was feeding them by throwing fish bait into the water to attract them.
 I couldn’t resist, although initially terrified, I had to touch them.
 Be prepared, they feel like rubbery, wet sandpaper.

 Swimming with nurse sharks in Exuma is definitely one of my most memorable experiences.
 I think I have a new love for sharks (at least the Nurse Sharks).
 Nurse sharks are slow-moving bottom-dwellers and are, for the most part, harmless to humans.
 However, they can get huge—up to 14 feet.